AdrianJung/fake-news-project/README.md

 ### Installing

-Clone or Fork the repository
+Clone or Fork the repository,
-Open index.php at your local server, ex localhost:8888
+open index.php at your local server.

 ## Built With